Bedroom count

 Property type

-Roseville is 27.2% more affordable than the $1,950/month national median, providing a more accessible rental market for those seeking value in Michigan.
+Roseville is 25.9% more affordable than the $1,950/month national median, making it a more accessible market for renters seeking value in Michigan.
+The total rentals available number 58, reflecting a limited inventory.

-The 1-bedroom segment in Roseville climbed 20.5% year over year, diverging from the citywide rent increase of 4.2%.
-This indicates a stronger demand or limited supply for 1-bedroom units compared to other segments.
+The 1-bedroom segment in Roseville rose 31.4% year over year, diverging from the citywide increase of 4.3%.
+This reveals a distinct trend for smaller units compared to the broader market.

 Median rent in Roseville